INFORMATION FOR VOLUNTEERS

 o House chores, like repairs, improvements

-o As operations are ongoing, there will be need for interactions with the resident youths in individual and group settings for tutoring, crafts, cooking, outdoor activities, mentoring and others.
+o Interacting with the resident youth in individual and group settings for tutoring, crafts, cooking, outdoor activities, mentoring and others.

 We are seeking an individual who enjoys the energy of teenagers, who is active, creative, relational, and responsible.
 The person in this position will seek to know the youths’ personal goals and assist them in devising ways to achieve those goals.
-This may include school interventions, community service, recreation, music, theater, crafts or other activities that promote constructive development.
+This may include academics, sports, community service, recreation, music, theater, crafts or any other activities that promote constructive development.
 Previous experience with

 youth is preferred.

-Must be able to pass DHS background check and drug test.
-Specific training will be provided for the role needed to serve this population.
+Must be able to pass DHS background check and a drug test.
+Specific training will be provided for the role needed to serve the homeless youth population.